fastovetsilya/ProbGBT/README.md

 3. The model is trained on the remaining `(1-calibration_size)` fraction.
 4. The calibration set is used to compute nonconformity scores for each quantile.

-For time series data or when data ordering matters, it's recommended to manually prepare a calibration set rather than relying on random splitting.

 ### Geospatial Regression